systemd/systemd/docs/CREDENTIALS.md

 parameters will list passed credentials.
 The `systemd-creds cat xyz` command may be used to write the contents of credential `xyz` to standard output.
-If these calls are combined with the `--system` switch credentials passed to the system as a whole are shown, instead of the those passed to the service the command is invoked from.
+If these calls are combined with the `--system` switch credentials passed to the system as a whole are shown, instead of those passed to the service the command is invoked from.

 Example use: